schoolofdevops/ansible-tutorial/manuscript/chapter5.md

 ## Troubleshooting Exercise

 Did the above command added the configuration files and restarted the service ?
 But we have already written **config.yml**.
-Troubleshoot why its not being run and fix it.
+Troubleshoot why its not being run and fix it before you proceed.

 ### 5.4 Base Role and Role Nesting